NLnetLabs/routinator/source/prometheus-metrics.rst

     The number of :term:`VRPs <Validated ROA Payload (VRP)>` that are contributed by this trust anchor or repository to the final set provided to your routers.
-This is the total number of VRPs, minus the ones that are locally filtered duplicate and, if configured to be dropped, unsafe.
+This is the total number of VRPs, minus the ones that are locally filtered, duplicate, and, if configured to be dropped, unsafe.

 .. _doc_routinator_metrics_prometheus_rsync: